NOPAT: formula, meaning and examples for small businesses

 Why is NOPAT important?

-NOPAT reveals true operational efficiency by removing financing structure bias.
+NOPAT reveals true operational efficiency by removing financing structure bias from your profit calculations.
 This metric helps you:

 Reveals true business performance

 NOPAT isolates operational performance from financing decisions.
-This approach shows how well your business generates profit from core activities while accounting for tax obligations.
+It shows how well your business generates profit from core activities while accounting for tax obligations.

-Knowing the importance of NOPAT is especially helpful for evaluating businesses with complex financial structures.
-The calculation can be so detailed that, as valuation experts Stern Stewart noted, for some companies 160 adjustments were made to accounting profits to arrive at NOPAT.
+This metric is especially useful for evaluating businesses with complex financial structures.
+Valuation experts Stern Stewart have noted that some companies require 160 adjustments to accounting profits to arrive at NOPAT.
+Understanding your operational profits helps you identify areas for improvement and plan for long-term growth.

 Helps to standardise comparisons